1965–66 Greek Football Cup

 The 1965–66 Greek Football Cup was the 24th edition of the Greek Football Cup.

-Foe the second time in three editions, the Cup Final was scratched: AEK Athens were awarded the Cup as the HFF was late to determine a date for the match.
-Due to Olympiacos having to prepare for the next season's European Cup, the delay meant that Olympiacos would not be able to field a team for the Final.
+For the second time in three editions, the Cup final was scratched: AEK Athens were awarded the Cup as the HFF was late to determine a date for the match.
+Due to Olympiacos having to prepare for the next season's European Cup, the delay meant that Olympiacos would not be able to field a team for the final.